-The bottlenecks were identified, and the participants brainstormed on the possible solutions to overcome the above bottlenecks.
+The participants also brainstormed on the possible solutions to overcome the above bottlenecks.
 The facilitator stressed that although such constraints exist, these should not hinder effective decision-making.
 She emphasized that a successful administrator should learn to be proactive and navigate these bottlenecks for successful operations.